dansand/Python/part2/numpy2.md

 * from a Python list or tuples
 * using functions that are dedicated to generating numpy arrays, such as `arange`, `linspace`, etc.

+For example, to create a new 1D  array from Python lists we can use the np.array function.

 ```python
 v = array([1,2,3,4])
 print(v)